THE AIRGAMI STORY

 - Minimally interfering with breathing or other activities

-In October, 2019, Air99 was named the awardee of the 2019 Reimagining Respiratory Protection QuickFire Challenge.
-Richard traveled to Washington, DC to receive the reward, including a trophy and a $100,000 grant.
+In October 2019, Air99 was named the awardee of the Challenge and Richard traveled to Washington, DC to receive the trophy and $100,000 grant.
+Nine weeks later, COVID-19 struck.

-As if COVID-19 wasn't bad enough, California, Oregon, and Colorado saw the worst wildfires in their recorded histories in 2020, sending clouds of hazardous particulates into the atmosphere, affecting millions of people hundreds of miles down wind.
-Air pollution knows no boundaries.
+In 2020, California, Oregon, and Colorado saw the worst wildfires in their recorded histories.
+Clouds of hazardous smoke billowed into the atmosphere, affecting millions of people hundreds of miles down-wind.

 Airgami Is Ready

-Now, after great effort and perseverance, the Airgami mask is ready to take on airborne challenges and save lives.
+Now, after great effort and perseverance, the Airgami respirator is ready.
 The landscape of respiratory protection is forever changed.
-And because of it, we can all breathe easier.
+And because of that, we can all breathe easier.

 All images Copyright © 2020 Richard Gordon.